You can update shipment details after a sale or giveaway, so your label matches the package you’re sending.

 A shipping adjustment is any change you make to shipment details after a buyer makes a purchase or you run a giveaway.

-- You’re bundling multiple purchases into one shipment
+Bundling multiple purchases into one shipment

 When you can make shipping adjustments

-Bundle items into one shipment: Before you generate the label
+Bundle items into one shipment

-Unbundle items into separate shipments: Before the original package is marked in transit
+Before the original package is marked in transit, you can:

 How to make a shipping adjustment